osboot/make-initrd/Documentation/PollDetails.md

-# Polld Details
+# Poll Details

-`polld` it is a daemon for periodically executing scripts.
+Polling is implemented as a queue in uventd.
+It periodically executing scripts.
 All scripts are executed one by one.
-The daemon executes two types of scripts:
+Queue executes two types of scripts:

 - Boot contidion [scripts](PollDetails.md#boot-conditions);
 - Other custom [scripts](PollDetails.md#other-scripts).